ona-SE/onaflix-public/README.md

 1. **Check your email**
     * You should have an email invite to join the GitpodFlix organization
-    * And a link for your first GitHub issue.
+    * And a link for your first GitHub issue
 3. **Go to the projects catalog**
     * Find it at: [app.gitpod.io/projects](https://app.gitpod.io/projects)
-    * Here is every project in GitpodFlix that you have access to.
+    * Here is every project in GitpodFlix that you have access to
 5. **Open up GitpodFlix**
-    * Search "GitpodFlix" in the list and click **"Create environment"**
+    * Search "GitpodFlix" in the list and click **'Create environment'**

 And bingo!
 Now have your first environment up and running—that was easy.